Exact Lagrangian tori in symplectic Milnor fibers constructed with fillings: Constructing infinitely many distinct Lagrangian Tori in Milnor fibers

-{Theorem~\ref{prop:sublink}} \begin{prop:sublink} For any $p,r\geq1$, and $q\geq 3$, the Weinstein $4$-manifold $T_{p,q,r}$ contains infinitely many Hamiltonian non-isotopic exact Maslov-$0$ Lagrangian tori that are all smoothly isotopic and intersect the Lagrangian co-cores once.
-For any $p,q,r\geq 2$, the Weinstein $4$-manifold $T_{p,q,r}$ contains infinitely many Hamiltonian non-isotopic exact Maslov-$0$ Lagrangian spheres that are all smoothly isotopic which intersect the Lagrangian co-cores once. \end{prop:sublink}

-\begin{proof} We start with the Weinstein handlebody diagram of $T_{p,q,r}$ shown in Figure~\ref{fig:Tpqr1}.
-After performing Legendrian isotopy, Legendrian handle slides and handle cancellation, as described in Figures~\ref{fig:Tpqr_link2}~and~\ref{fig:sublink2r} we find a Weinstein handlebody diagram of $T_{p,q,r}$ that contains a sublink that is isotopic to $\Lambda(\beta_{22})$ if $p,r\geq1$, and $q\geq 3$.
-The oriented sublink $\Lambda(\beta_{22})$ is restricted aug-infinite and only admits genus $1$ exact Lagrangian fillings and so by Corollary~\ref{thm:weinsteinsublink}, if $p,r\geq1$, and $q\geq 3$ $T_{p,q,r}$ contains infinitely many Hamiltonian non-isotopic Lagrangian tori.
-Here we give a brief summary of the Legendrian isotopies, handle-slides and cancellations employed in Figures~\ref{fig:Tpqr_link2} and~Figure~\ref{fig:sublink2r}.
-For simplicity of notation we do not change the notation for the attaching sphere of a $2$-handle after handle slides, although they are distinct as Legendrians.
-We also do not include the vanishing cycles that are chains of unknots as they do not play an active role in the computation. $(A)$ Handle slide $V_{p+1}$ under $V_0$; $(B)-(D)$ perform Reidemeister moves; $(E)$ handle slide $V_{-1}$ over $V_{p+1}$; $(F)$ perform Reidemeister moves; $(G)$ handle slide $V_{p+2}$ under $V_{p+1}$; $(H)$ perform Reidemeister moves; $(I)$ handle slide $V_{p+2}$ over $V_0$; $(J)$ perform Reidemeister moves; $(K)$ handle slide $V_{p+2}$ over $V_{-1}$; $(L)$ perform Reidemeister moves; $(M)$ handle slide $V_{-1}$ over $V_{p+2}$.
-In Figure~\ref{fig:sublink2r} we perform a series of Reidemeister moves, use Ng's resolution to translate from the front projection to the Lagrangian projection, and use Reidemeister moves once again to present $\Lambda(\beta_{22})$ as a link with a sublink that is the $(-1)$ closure of the braid $\sigma_1^2\in Br_2^+$.
+From here on out we do no include the vanishing cycles that are chains of unknots as they do not play an active role in the computation.
+Next we simplify the Weinstein handlebody diagram of $T_{p,q,r}$ as shown in Figure~\ref{fig:Tpqr_link2}: $(A)$ Handle slide $V_{p+1}$ under $V_0$; $(B)-(D)$ perform Legendrian Reidemeister moves; $(E)$ handle slide $V_{-1}$ over $V_{p+1}$; $(F)$ perform Legendrian Reidemeister moves; $(G)$ handle slide $V_{p+2}$ under $V_{p+1}$; $(H)$ perform Legendrian Reidemeister moves; $(I)$ handle slide $V_{p+2}$ over $V_0$; $(J)$ perform Legendrian Reidemeister moves; $(K)$ handle slide $V_{p+2}$ over $V_{-1}$; $(L)$ perform Legendrian Reidemeister moves; $(M)$ handle slide $V_{-1}$ over $V_{p+2}$.
+Finally, as described by Figure~\ref{fig:sublink2r} we perform a series of Legendrian Reidemeister moves on a sublink from the last diagram in Figure~\ref{fig:Tpqr_link2} to prove that it is Legendrian isotopic to $\Lambda(\beta_{22})$, the $(-1)$ closure of the braid $(\sigma_2\sigma_1\sigma_3\sigma_2)^4\sigma_1^2\sigma_3^2\in Br_4^+$. \end{proof}